guhan-mps/SPARK/Readme.md

-# Spark application to cache data in redis
+# Spark application to cache data in Redis and ElasticSearch

-This project is a Spark application that caches its read data into a redis cache and this cache is used by a FastAPI API that fetches the data in redis through redis search queries.
+This project is a Spark application that caches its read data into a redis cache and elasticsearch, this cache is used by a FastAPI API that fetches the data in redis through redis search queries and elasticsearch through its search queries.

 ## Description

-This project aims at making data fetching faster by using Spark over Redis, both of which are distributed data processing layers which facilitate faster huge data retrival by a backendapi.
+This project aims at making data fetching faster by using Spark over Redis and ElasticSearch, both of which are distributed data processing layers which facilitate faster huge data retrival by a backendapi.
 The project consists of three directories.
 The purpose of them are:

-* **backendapi:** This directory consists of a backend API written with FastAPI, that queries data cached in Redis.
-This API retrives the latest n shoes available in the redis cached data and can retrive the latest n shoes of the required color in the redis cached data.
-This API fecthes these through redis search queries which makes the required data to be fetched faster.
+* **backendapi:** This directory consists of a backend API written with FastAPI, that queries data cached in Redis and ElasticSearch.
+This API retrives the latest n shoes and can retrive the latest n shoes of the required color in the Redis and ElasticSearch's cached data.

 * **data_processing:** This directory consists of the spark job.
-This spark job reads the data available as CSV's in the dataset directory parallely using mulithreading, converts the read dataframe to a list of RDDs and then writes the RDDs as json data to the redis cache.
-This also creates indices for the written data so as to facilitate redis search query by the backendapi's search query.
+This spark job reads the data available as CSV's in the dataset directory parallely using mulithreading, converts the read dataframe to a list of RDDs and then writes the RDDs as json data to the redis cache and ElasticSearch cache.
+This also creates indices for the written data so as to facilitate search queries of redis and elasticsearch by the backendapi's search query.
 * **deployment:** This directory consists of YAML files for deploying the redis, spark job and the API into the kubernetes as a service.
 This packaging makes the project available regardless of the platform being run.

 ## Getting Started